 - Habitat for fish, wildlife, and plants that are native to the area, including species protected under the California Endangered Species Act and/or the federal Endangered Species Act.
 The term "habitat" includes vegetation along banks and shorelines that contribute to maintaining watershed health.
 The term "native" refers to plants and animals that occur naturally on the Property, and are defined as "native" by the California Department of Fish & Wildlife and its successors. - Forest resources on the Property.
-Forest resources consist of higher elevation Sierra Nevada mixed conifer and riparian vegetation that provide protection for wildlife and fisheries. - The scenic viewshed of the Property in keeping with the surrounding environment. - Outdoor recreation in the form of passive recreational pursuits such as camping, picnicking, fishing, hiking, and swimming. - Identified historical and cultural values, to the extent they are protected by state and federal law.
+Forest resources consist of higher elevation Sierra Nevada mixed conifer and riparian vegetation that provide protection for wildlife and fisheries. - The scenic viewshed of the Property in keeping with the surrounding environment, providing a contiguous forested landscape visible to passersby on the nearby roads and highways. - Outdoor recreation in the form of passive recreational pursuits such as hiking, fishing and sightseeing. - Identified historical and cultural values, to the extent they are protected by state and federal law, including artifacts related to Native American uses.